panoply/vscode-liquid/readme.md

   // Controls how extension settings are applied (leave this to workspace) "liquid.settings.target": "workspace",

-  // Allows the extension to apply in-language settings on your behalf "liquid.settings.normalize": true,

   // Controls whether formatting is enabled or disabled "liquid.format.enable": true,

-  // A list of languages that should be beautified with Prettify "liquid.format.languages": [],
+   // A list of language id's to have Prettify format "liquid.format.languages": [
+    "liquid",
+    "liquid-css",
+    "liquid-js"
+  ],

   // Glob paths to exclude from formatting "liquid.format.ignore": [],